ksbg/sparklanes/README.md

         kwarg_name: value                         # (*) (optional) Keyword argument and its value
 ```

-From that file, the pipeline can be created automatically.
+From that file, the lane can be created automatically.
 Each of the
 classes will be instantiated using the supplied keyword arguments, after
 which the processors will run in subsequent order.
 If shared classes are
 specified, they will also be instantiated and made accessible to each processor.

-Alternatively, the pipeline can be built and run using the framework's
+Alternatively, the lane can be built and run using the framework's
 API.
-The same pipeline could be built as follows:
+The same lane could be built as follows:

 ```python
 import processors